DongkwanYi/VBarNEO-ELRS-EdgeTX/README.md

 *NOTICE*
-This my setup, my setup may not be the best one.
+My setup may not be the best one.

 Hi,